Frequently Asked QuestionsWhat is a Surety Bond?

 The cost of a high-risk surety bond will typically vary between 5%-15%, though in rare cases some premiums are as high as 20%

-Twinbrook will do everything possible to expedite the process; including sending your application to the proper bonding company on the same day it is received.
+Our team at Twinbrook is committed to helping expedite the process as much as possible, including sending your application to the proper bonding company on the same day it is received.

 While some bonds are approved immediately, others can take from one to four business days.
 After approval, the bonds issuance typically occurs about one to two days after receipt of payment (and any other documents required by the surety for release of bond).